PiiaMiia/Tutorial1-Spfx-MultiStep/README.md

 # SharePoint Multi-Step Wizard Using React and TypeScript.
 Tutorial 1

+### Description

+This tutorial is the first tutorial in the series of how to create a fully functioning SharePoint web app.
+This example creates Office 365 Groups to SharePoint with set naming convention, connecting to a SharePoint list with client names and triggering an Azure Function that ultimately creates the group.
+In the next tutorial I will be showing how to add a dropdown input field to this wizard and how to populate it with data fetched from SharePoint.
+To see the next tutorial, click [here](https://github.com/PiiaMiia/Tutorial1-Spfx-MultiStep).

 This tutorial covers the following:
 - how to create a Spfx project using Yeoman generator
 - How to create a multi-step app using react and typescript

 ### Building the code